Thanh2311/tictactoe-java/README.md

     mvn package -DskipTests

 Some members had problems building due to the Path in the pom.xml, so please correct line 33 of the pom.xml with the location of your jpf installation.
+Specifically, it required the members to provide an absolute path instead of a relative path.

 ## Running JPF
 There are serveral application properties files in the the project.